 Project Q investigates what a quantum future will look like when computers, communications systems and artificial intelligence are all enabled by quantum technology.

-Through ground-breaking multidisciplinary research, Project Q brings together physicists, philosophers and policymakers, military specialists, social scientists and international relations experts, to explore such questions as:
+Project Q brings together physicists, philosophers and policymakers, military specialists, social scientists and international relations experts, to explore critical questions:

 - How will quantum technologies change the world?